cisagov/icsnpp-modbus/README.md

 See the License for the specific language governing permissions and limitations under the License.

 Licensing
 -----
-This software is licensed under the terms you may find in the file named "LICENSE" in this directory.
+This software is licensed under the terms found in the file named "LICENSE" in this directory.

-You agree your contributions are submitted under the BSD-3-Clause license.
-You represent you are authorized to make the contributions and grant the license.
-If your employer has rights to intellectual property that includes your contributions, you represent that you have received permission to make contributions and grant the required license on behalf of that employer.
+Users agree all contributions are submitted under the BSD-3-Clause license.
+Users acknowledge they are authorized to make the contributions and grant this license.
+If the user's employer has rights to intellectual property that include user contributions, the user acknowledges permission to make contributions and grant the required license on behalf of that employer.